 An Outward Bound Transformation

 Nadia returned home to Chicago and put her belongings in storage.
-And then, without knowing whether her absence would be six months or several years, she embarked on a 50-day Instructor Development course in the Pacific Northwest wilderness.
+And then, without knowing whether her absence would be six months or several years, she embarked on a 50-day Outdoor Educator course in the Pacific Northwest wilderness.